NeuroJSON/jnifti/JNIfTI_specification.md

 #### SliceType (NIFTI-1 header: `slice_code`)

-Similar to `DataType`, we allow one to use a string instead of an integer code to represent the slice type (i.e. the `SliceType` subfield in `NIFTIHeader`).
+Similar to `DataType`, the slice type (i.e. the `SliceType` subfield in `NIFTIHeader`) can be represented as a string instead of an integer code.
-The below table maps the NIFTI data intent codes to the acceptable intent strings.
+The below table maps the NIFTI data slice codes to the acceptable slice strings.

 |  NIFTI-1/2 Slice Code Name    |Code |JNIfTI SliceType Key|
 |-------------------------------|-----|--------------------|